<meta keywords />

 • Acetic fermentation: bacteria of the genus Acetobacter oxidize the alcohol, transforming it into acetic acid.

-Technical differentiator of Alcohol Vinegar
+Technical differential of Alcohol Vinegar

 • Absence of natural pigments;